In an earlier post, I mentioned that I have been trying to work out how to form the cortical.io retina using HTMs.

 When I say overlap I am using the traditional Perceptron Eigenvector alignment language.
 This allows us to use the very rich mathematical tools that have been developed for analyzing the Perceptron.
 Consider the receptive field of the green path based SDR:

 When working through the possible computation available this yields the possibility that two cells could reinforce each other in learning a pattern.
-In this example, the blue and orange cell share receptive fields so they present a pair of semantically meaningful activations to the next higher layer:
+In this example, the blue and orange cell share receptive fields so they present a pair of semantically meaningful activations to the next higher layer.
+What this adds over Numenta’s typical implementation is the possibility of preserving topology as you move up the H of HTM.

 BTW: There is no requirement that the path is continuous - I am only showing that in this presentation because real dendrites are continuous and it is easier to visualize.
 Each potential synapse location is stored as an XY offset from the cell body.
 The path in the library is a list of XY offset pairs.